 Treating neck pain with reflexology is still being evaluated for its clinical effectiveness, but anecdotal evidence suggests it works for some people.
 Keep reading to find out more about the pressure points that might relieve your neck pain.

 But that’s not to say that acupressure should be ruled out as a holistic neck pain treatment.
 Stimulating pressure points may relieve neck pain and soothe aching muscles.
-According to reviews of the scientific literature, the answer is that we just don’t know.
+According to

 To try acupressure for neck pain relief, follow these steps: